magefoo/magefoo.github.io/_posts/2017-04-16-magento-2-theming-part-1.md

 #example from devdocs
 ```

-These are simple, but powerful, methods to change the layout.
-They do get more complicated, which we will get into further down.
+### These are simple, but powerful, methods to change the layout.

+They do get more complicated, which we will get into in another article.

 Next, we will touch on generic layout files.
 The location of these files for themes will be `<theme_dir>/<Namespace>_<Module>/layout` and use the `<layout></layout>` instruction.
 These are the ones that closest resemble what we remember in Magento 1.
 We select a section of the block via a name such as "root" or "content" and add another block under it.